lico-n/ZygiskFrida/README.md

 f.e. `adb shell 'su -c "echo com.example.package,20000 > /data/local/tmp/re.zyg.fri/target_packages"'`
 would inject the gadget after a delay of 20 seconds.

+You get a 10 seconds countdown to injection time in the ZygiskFrida logs `adb logcat -S ZygiskFrida`.
+This can help time if you want to time the injection with app interactions.

 **Gadget version and config**

 The gadget started is located at `/data/local/tmp/re.zyg.fri/libgadget.so`.\